maplibre/maplibre.github.io/content/about/luke/_index.md

 fellow founding members) the push to ensure there was a single, vendor-neutral, and community-led fork of Mapbox GL JS, and I'm really excited to see the community and engagement grow over the last years.
-So far, I've been most involved in the background, from Twitter-spamming at the beginning to build an initial group, to helping build the organizational charter, talking to sponsors, writing organizational docs and presentations, and ensuring we have a solid foundation for the future.
+So far, I've been most involved in the background, from X-spamming at the beginning to build an initial group, to helping build the organizational charter, talking to sponsors, writing organizational docs and presentations, and ensuring we have a solid foundation for the future.